 The National Historic Preservation Act requires each State Historic Preservation Office (SHPO) to develop and adopt a comprehensive preservation plan for the state.
 The Illinois State Historic Preservation Office (IL-SHPO) will make survey results available on the project’s website in April and in the Statewide Historic Preservation Plan.

-The survey will be available online between March 21-April 21.
+The survey was available online between March 21-April 21 (COMPLETED) Click Here to download survey summary

 Illinois State Historic Preservation Office (SHPO) operates within the Illinois Department of Natural Resources and manages federal and statewide historic preservation programs, including the National Register of Historic Places, the Certified Local Government Program, federal and state tax incentive programs, and reviews the impact of federal and state undertakings on historic and cultural resources.
 SHPO staff will lead the process to prepare a new Statewide Historic Preservation Plan.
 Learn more>